-The PHA will pay a monthly housing assistance payment (HAP) for a family that is equal to the lower of (1) the applicable payment standard for the family minus the family's TTP or (2) the gross rent for the family's unit minus the TTP.
-(For a discussion of the application of payment standards, see Section 6-III.C.)
+GHURA will pay a monthly housing assistance payment (HAP) for a family that is equal to the lower of (1) the applicable payment standard for the family minus the family's TTP or (2) the gross rent for the family's unit minus the TTP.
+(For a discussion of the application of payment standards, see section 6-III.C.)

-Utility Reimbursement [24 CFR 982.514(b)]
+Utility Reimbursement [24 CFR 982.514(b); 982.514(c)]

-When the PHA subsidy for a family exceeds the rent to owner, the family is due a utility reimbursement.
-HUD permits the PHA to pay the reimbursement to the family or directly to the utility provider.
+When GHURA subsidy for a family exceeds the rent to owner, the family is due a utility reimbursement.
+HUD permits GHURA to pay the reimbursement to the family or directly to the utility provider.